-The definition of 'Independence' of Directors is derived from Regulation 16 of the Listing Regulations and Section 149(6) of the Companies Act, 2013.
-Based on confirmation / disclosures received from Directors and on evaluation of the same, Directors Mr. Harish N. Motiwalla, Mr. Jayendra R. Shah, Mr. Bomi P. Chinoy, Mr. Aditya M. Sheth and Ms. Kalpana V. Merchant are Independent of the management, in terms of the Provisions of Regulation 16 of the Listing Regulations and Section 149(6) of the Companies Act, 2013.
+The definition of 'Independence' of Directors is derived from Regulation 16 of the Listing Regulations and Section 149(6) of the Companies Act, 2013 as amended from time to time.
+Based on confirmation / disclosures received from Directors and on evaluation of the same, all Independent Directors, Mr. Harish N. Motiwalla, Mr. Jayendra R. Shah, Mr. Bomi P. Chinoy, Mr. Aditya M. Sheth and Ms. Kalpana V. Merchant are Independent of the management, complies with the Provisions of Regulation 16 of the Listing Regulations and Section 149(6) of the Companies Act, 2013.